Take the Next Step

 The Multi-Age program leads to a Master's of Education degree and licensure to teach French, German, Latin or Spanish.
-The graduate program is designed for full-time study and internship requiring a Monday through Friday commitment.
+The graduate program is designed for three semesters of full-time study and internship requiring a Monday through Friday commitment.

 At this time, there is no state required exam for Latin, therefore, we will require candidates to take the Praxis II Exam in Latin, test code 5601, with a target qualifying score of 150.
 In addition, an oral interview will be required with a program faculty person.

 Graduates of Wright State's Bachelor of Arts - French, German, Latin or Spanish in the College of Liberal Arts, may seek admission to the Master of Education (M. Ed.) degree in the College of Education and Human Services.
 This graduate program is required for teacher licensure.

 Prerequisite undergraduate courses in Education and co-requisite school placements are required prior to admission to the graduate program.
 These courses are not required in the BA degree by the College of Liberal Arts.
 If you did not take these as electives, you will need to complete them prior to entry into the graduate program.

 See the College of Liberal Arts website for details on the current undergraduate programs.